 • 2 matched sticks equals dual channel

 If your system has one 8GB stick, adding a second matching stick can provide a bigger real-world improvement than chasing faster RAM speeds.
+Also Storage and memory are often confused, so we break down why faster SSDs rarely fix FPS issues and when stutter has a different cause.

 Does RAM Speed Reduce Stutter?